wsasaki01/anki-decks/README.md

 - Again should be used if you got the answer completely wrong, or if it's the first time you're seeing the card.
 - Hard and Good are self explanatory.
 - Easy will bury the card for a few days or more.
 Use this only if it really was easy.

+Click the cog icon next to any deck, and press Options.
+It's not essential you know everything in here, but some options may be useful.
+- New cards/day allows you to control how many unseen cards will be introduced every day.
+- Maximum reviews/day shouls be set to max, to allow any pending reviews to be completed.

+You can also use custom study to make temporary changes to study.
+Press any deck.
+At the bottom of the screen, custom study will allow you to make changes.
+Most useful is the "Increase today's new card limit," letting you see more new s than usual in one day.